MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-discovery-docker-ubuntu-azure.md

 ---
-title: Configure automatic log upload using Docker in Azure
+title: Classic portal -  Configure automatic log upload using Docker in Azure
-description: This article describes the process configuring automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Linux in Azure. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article describes the process configuring automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Linux in Azure. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Configure automatic log upload using Docker in Azure
+# Classic portal: Configure automatic log upload using Docker in Azure

 [!INCLUDE [Banner for top of topics](includes/banner.md)]